 You can apply for a waiver at any time.
 It takes 6 months to one year to obtain one.

-If I have been granted a Canada Pardon do I still need a waiver?
+If I have been granted a Canadian Record Suspension (formerly a Pardon) do I still need a waiver?

-Unfortunately yes, as the United States Customs does not recognize a Canada Pardon.
+Unfortunately yes, as the United States Customs does not recognize a Canadian Record Suspension Pardon.

 - You must complete US immigration form I-92 (advance permission to enter as non-immigrant) and provide evidence of your citizenship.
 You must complete form G-325 (biographical information).
 If you are applying with help from a lawyer or a firm such as Immigroup you must also complete form G-28 or form G-28i.

-- You will be fingerprinted by a CBP official on finger print card FD-258 at the time of the submission of your application unless you are a Canadian citizen or permanent resident, and then you can submit your fingerprints to the RCMP on form C216C.
+- You will be fingerprinted by a CBP official on finger print card FD-258 at the time of the submission of your application unless you are a Canadian citizen or permanent resident, and then you can submit your fingerprints to the RCMP.

 - If you have a criminal record, you must provide a copy of your criminal record and you must provide a copy of the official court record from the court of conviction for every criminal offence of which you have been convicted.
 You must submit a statement in your own words describing each conviction and sentencing and provide evidence of your “reformation of character or rehabilitation.”